vladimiryardan/Taffy-Wiki/Bean-Factories.md

-In addition to fairly tight integration with ColdSpring, should you choose to use it, Taffy comes with a simple bean factory to manage the file conventions it provides.
+In addition to integrating easily with ColdSpring and (as of Taffy 1.3) DI/1, Taffy comes with its own simple bean factory to manage the file conventions it provides.

 TOC: